 Ranking for related long tail keywords

 The era of stuffing high-volume keywords and hoping for the best is gone for good.
 At least I hope so.
 As a blogger or small company, you should try to find a profitable niche so your website would pop in search results for a middle or long tail search query.
-Given the fact around 70% searches are long tails, there’s some serious power in these long tail keywords and they are well worth investing some time to get better keyword suggestions.
+Given the fact around 70% searches are long tails and keyword phrases, there’s some serious power in these long tail keywords and they are well worth investing some time to get better keyword suggestions.

-Additionally, ranking for these terms is followed by showing in searches for other keywords thanks to your website’s relevancy and the number of related long tail search terms.
+Additionally, ranking for these SEO keyword terms is followed by showing in searches for other related keywords thanks to your website’s relevancy and the number of related long tail search terms.
 Say thanks to Google RankBrain for this.

-So why would you spent years on optimizing for “pizza” if you could go for “how to make pizza”, “how to bake pizza” or “pizza recipe” while ranking for tens or hundreds relevant keywords?
+So why would you spend years on optimizing for “pizza” if you could go for “how to make pizza”, “how to bake pizza” or “pizza recipe” while ranking for tens or hundreds relevant keywords?
 Their combined organic traffic potential is higher.
 Moreover, they are easier to rank for and their conversion potential is way better as they will have better search engine rankings.

 Don’t forget to use keyword tools which calculate accurate keyword difficulty so you know how hard is to compete with others optimizing for the same search term.
 I found a comprehensive comparison of top rated keyword research tools that will provide you with extensive keyword suggestions.
 Yet again, each tool has its own method of calculating the metric containing different data sources.